FAQs about the Malta Foundation Programme application and recruitment process

 If you decide to terminate your job/training before the contracted date, you will be required to either give, and work, a notice period of 4 weeks’ duration or else incur a fine.
 The fine is generally calculated to be the sum equal to one half of the full salary to which you would have been entitled as per contract for the remainder of the time specifically agreed upon.
 The written notice of termination has to be submitted to the Human Resources Department copied in to Malta Foundation School.

 26. Will the result of the recent UK referendum (Brexit) affect the affiliate status of the Malta Foundation School to the UKFPO?

 No, the affiliate status of the Malta Foundation School to the United Kingdom Foundation Programme Office (UKFPO) is not dependent on membership of the European Union.
 The affiliate status of Malta Foundation School was established in a memorandum of understanding between the UKFPO and the Ministry of Health, Malta (as the successor to the Health Care Services Division, Ministry for Social Policy, Malta) signed on 20th February 2009.
 This is a bilateral memorandum of understanding between the two signatories and which is not dependent on EU membership.

-27. Will the Foundation Programme Completion Certificate (FPCC), which is the completion certificate issued after successful completion of the foundation programme by Malta Foundation School, still be recognised in the United Kingdom as a result of the recent UK referendum?
+27. Will the Foundation Programme Completion Certificate (FPCC), which is the completion certificate issued after successful completion of the foundation programme by Malta Foundation School, still be recognised in the United Kingdom in case of Brexit?

-The four UK health departments have extended recognition to Malta Foundation School for the purposes of entry into specialty training until September 2019.
-This means that the completion certificate awarded by Malta Foundation School is recognised for the purposes of entry into specialty training in the UK.
-This extension to the previous recognition was granted on 10th September 2014 and remains applicable irrespective of the outcome of the recent UK referendum.
+The four UK health departments have extended recognition to Malta Foundation School for the purposes of entry into specialty training until September 2022.
+This means that the completion certificate awarded by Malta Foundation School is recognised for the purposes of entry into specialty training in the UK irrespective of Brexit.